Kash Patel: National Security Council aide and deputy director of national intelligence (2019–2020)

 In February 2019, Patel joined the National Security Council.
-Colleagues questioned Patel's role.
-He was considered a "must-hire, directed by the president" for the council.
-Trump's national security advisor John Bolton and his deputy Charles Kupperman named Patel to the International Organizations and Alliances, a directorate that advances the positions of the United States at the United Nations.
+Trump's national security advisor John Bolton and his deputy Charles Kupperman assigned Patel to the International Organizations and Alliances directorate, which handles United Nations policy; according to The Divider, Patel was a "must-hire, directed by the president."

-In April 2019, amid an effort by Rudy Giuliani to discredit evidence against Trump's former campaign chairman, Paul Manafort, (Note: The association between Giuliani and Ukrainian officials was described in notes from Giuliani's meetings that were provided in the impeachment inquiry into Donald Trump.)
-Patel shifted his work to Ukraine.
-According to the Times, Trump personally discussed documents involving Ukraine with Patel, although their communications were separate from those by Giuliani and the ambassador to the European Union, Gordon Sondland.
-Telephone records detailed in the House Permanent Select Committee on Intelligence's December report on the impeachment inquiry revealed a 25-minute call between Giuliani and Patel in May.
-In an interview with CBS News, Patel said that the call was personal.
+In April 2019, Patel shifted his work to Ukraine.
+According to the Times, Trump discussed documents involving Ukraine with Patel, although their communications were separate from those of Rudy Giuliani and Ambassador to the European Union Gordon Sondland.
+The House Permanent Select Committee on Intelligence reported a 25-minute call between Giuliani and Patel in May.
+In an interview with CBS News, Patel denied being part of any Ukraine back channel, saying the call with Giuliani was personal.